awsdocs/aws-codebuild-user-guide/doc_source/build-spec-ref.md

      You can specify a name in the build spec file that is calculated at build time\.
 The name specified in a build spec file uses the Shell command language\.
 For example, you can append a date and time to your artifact name so that it is always unique\.
 Unique artifact names prevent artifacts from being overwritten\.
 For more information, see [Shell Command Language](http://pubs.opengroup.org/onlinepubs/9699919799/)\.

-     This is an example of an arifact name appended with the date the artifact is created\.
+     This is an example of an artifact name appended with the date the artifact is created\.

     ```
     version: 0.2